What I learned building 15 custom skills for AI coding agents

 Confluence Integration.
 Documentation lookup.
 When the agent needs context about architectural decisions, API contracts, or deployment procedures, it queries Confluence first.
 The skill is configured with the most relevant spaces and documents, so it does not waste time searching the entire knowledge base.

-Outlook Calendar Integration.
-This one started as a joke -"can the AI schedule my meetings?" - but turned out to be surprisingly useful.
-The skill checks calendar availability, suggests meeting times, creates invites with appropriate attendees, and even drafts agendas based on ticket context.
+Outlook Integration.
+This one started as a joke - "can the AI schedule my meetings?" - but turned out to be one of the most-used skills.
+It checks calendar availability, suggests meeting times, creates invites with appropriate attendees, drafts agendas based on ticket context, and pulls inbox items into the work queue.

 Workflows (4 skills)

 Symfony Workflow.
 Similar to Laravel but with Symfony-specific tooling.
 Doctrine migrations instead of Laravel migrations.
 Twig templates instead of Blade.
-YAML configuration instead of.env.example.
-The skill abstracts these differences so developers using either framework get consistent experience.
+YAML configuration instead of .env.
+The skill abstracts these differences so developers using either framework get a consistent experience.

 Quality (2 skills)

-Laravel Simplifier Agent.
-This is a sub-agent, not a single skill.
-It takes incoming code - whether from a human developer or another agent - and looks for opportunities to simplify.
-It extracts long methods, replaces custom loops with collection pipelines, eliminates duplication, and improves naming.
-It never changes behavior - only structure.
-It operates as a reviewer in the PR pipeline, suggesting improvements before human review.
+Laravel Simplifier.
+Reviews incoming code - whether from a human or another agent - and looks for opportunities to simplify.
+Extracts long methods, replaces custom loops with collection pipelines, eliminates duplication, improves naming.
+Never changes behavior, only structure.
+Operates as a reviewer in the PR pipeline.

-Research Agent.
+Research.
 Web search integrated into the agent workflow.
-When the agent needs documentation it cannot find internally, this skill queries Brave Search API, filters for authoritative sources, and summarizes the findings.
-It knows to avoid Stack Overflow for security-related questions and to prefer official documentation for framework features.
+When the agent needs documentation it cannot find internally, this sub-agent queries Brave Search, filters for authoritative sources, and summarizes the findings - all in a separate context so the main conversation stays focused.

 The Configuration Problem